-DiversyFund vs. Fundrise Conclusion
+DiversyFund vs Fundrise Conclusion

-In these turbulent times, real estate is a tried and tested alternative investment model that may feel beyond the reach of many people.
-The costs are simply prohibitive for a person with a moderate income, but crowdfunding has been a real game-changer.
-For people that can afford traditional real estate investments, property management headaches can be a drawback.
+Property management headaches can be a drawback for people who can afford traditional real estate investments.
 Platforms such as Fundrise, DiversyFund, and others are a great way to get started in real estate investment with a minimum buy-in of only $10 or $500.
-These platforms also benefit from an experienced project manager’s input to handle the complex details.
+These platforms also benefit from an experienced project manager’s input to handle complex details.

 In some regards, Fundrise and DiversyFund are close comparisons at the lower investment tiers.
 They both have a low barrier to entry, and they focus on proprietary funding projects rather than focusing on one specific property.
 This helps to mitigate the risks and to maximize the potential gains.
 But, despite these similarities, they are quite different platforms, and these differences need to be considered carefully before making a commitment.